vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD03_DEMO.md

         }
 ```

 8. Discuss what should be the result of such a call (404 not found status).
-Show the students that the string **null** is being returned instead (with 200 OK status).
+Notice that the string **null** is being returned instead (with 200 OK status).
 9. Change the **Get** method to validate the existence of a destination before sending a response.
 When you are finished, the **Get** method should look like this.

 	```cs